Manthan2110/Uber-Analytics-Dashboard/README.md

-# 🚖 Uber Business Intelligence Dashboard – Power BI
+# 🚖 Uber Analytics Dashboard
 *“Transforming ride-hailing data into actionable mobility insights.”* 📊🚗

 The **Uber BI Dashboard** is an **advanced Power BI analytics project** designed to analyze **ride behavior, customer patterns, cancellations, route performance, distance metrics, and revenue efficiency** for a ride-hailing platform like Uber.